me-box/lib-python-databox/samples/driver-hello-world/README.md

 # databox-hello-world-driver
-A simple pyhton hello-world-driver which connects with Databox..
+A simple python hello-world-driver which connects with Databox.